 |Friday a.m.||Thursday, 5:30 p.m. at Alden Bridge Room|

-** Presenters for Monday morning sessions must turn in their presentations on Sunday night, March 17, between the hours of 4:00 p.m. and 8:00 p.m.
+** Presenters for Monday morning sessions must check in their presentations on Sunday night, March 15, between the hours of 4:00 p.m. and 8:00 p.m.

-Presenters will be required to verify their presentations on LPI-provided equipment at the time presentations are turned in.
+Presenters are required to verify their presentations on LPI-provided equipment at the time presentations are checked in.
 After readability is confirmed, presentations will be loaded in speaker order on session laptops.
-Revisions to presentations will not be accepted after the submission deadlines mentioned above.
+Revisions to presentations will not be accepted after the submission deadlines listed above.

-Note: Conference-room LCD projectors will be configured for 16:9 aspect ratio display.
-Presenters must have their slides formatted for 16:9 aspect ratio for best compatibility.
+Note: Conference room LCD projectors are configured for 16:9 aspect ratio display.
+Presenters must format their slides for 16:9 aspect ratio for best compatibility.

-Electronic presentations in PowerPoint, PDF, or Keynote format (see Software Specifications below) must be turned in on a USB flash drive to the speaker-ready room no later than the times listed above.
+Electronic presentations in PowerPoint, PDF, or Keynote format (see Software Specifications below) must be checked in on a USB flash drive to the speaker-ready room no later than the deadlines listed above.

-Note: Participants who are unable to meet the deadlines listed above must contact the USRA/LPI Computer Center for assistance (e-mail: firstname.lastname@example.org) no later than Thursday, March 14 for instructions.
+Note: Participants who are unable to meet the presentation submission deadlines must contact the USRA/LPI Computer Center for assistance (email@example.com) no later than March 12 for instructions.
+Please include “LPSC Speak-Ready Room” in the subject line.

 Each oral session room will be equipped with the following hardware and software: